 In January 2020 this was consolidated into a single document: Advice for Building Owners of Multi-storey, Multi-occupied Residential Buildings.
 This advice asks that building owners review the design, installation and composition of the structure of external wall systems.
 It covers the materials used and also how facades were put together, as well as certification of the methods taken and procedures followed during construction.

 Initially, this requirement was applied to all properties over 18 metres (roughly 5 or 6 storeys).
 However, the more recent consolidated advice has extended this to all residential buildings where external wall systems are in place.
 It is estimated that tens of thousands – if not millions – of buildings in the UK are affected by this issue in some form.

 The residential buildings currently managed by FirstPort were designed and signed off by the appropriate building control authority in line with building regulations at the time of their construction.
 Since then, regular fire risk assessments have been undertaken to understand and manage safety risks, including acting on any findings.

 FirstPort is supportive of the safety measures being brought in by the Government.
 However, we also understand the challenges these are causing for residents.
-Following the publication of the advice note, FirstPort has sought to undertake checks of buildings it manages against the requirements of AN14.
+Since December 2018, FirstPort has sought to undertake checks of buildings it manages against the new Government requirements.
 As property manager, FirstPort’s role is typically to coordinate activity to secure this information but in all cases we are reliant on other parties to do so.

 This exercise has largely been undertaken through desktop research and reviewing the original paperwork available relating to the construction of the building.
 In many cases, detailed drawings and specifications are either no longer in existence or were not handed over following construction.
 Even when documentation is available, this cannot be guaranteed to verify the nature of the structure against the new standards now being set by Government.